CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 ### 2 10 Manipulation or destruction of equipment, information or software

-Outside and inside perpetrators can try to manipulate or destroy devices, information or software for various reasons.
+Outside and inside perpetrators may try to manipulate or destroy devices, information or software for various reasons.
 The effects range from unauthorized access to sensitive data to the destruction of IT systems that can cause significant downtime.

 3 requirements
 ---------------